-The system comes with a bypass hose assembly that controls the amount of dirty water leaving the RO filter.
-This hose assembly is the small black tubing coming out of the top of both RO membranes that pases through a valve and ends with a male garden hose fitting.
-RO filters use the bypass flow to remove concentrated dissolved solids from the filter when producing pure water.
+The system comes with a bypass hose assembly that controls the amount of water leaving the RO filter.
+This is the black tubing coming out of both RO membranes that pases through a valve and ends with a male garden hose fitting.
+RO membrane filters use the bypass flow to remove concentrated dissolved solids from the filter when producing pure water.
 There should always be water flowing out of the bypass tube.
 Producing pure water with inadequate bypass flow will result in damage to the RO filter and will shorten the lifespan of the DI filter.